Former ISU soccer players allege psychological abuse from coach

 “Absolutely,” Chiatto said.

 “Of course.
-I think everyone deserves a chance,” said Silies.
+I think everyone deserves a chance,” Silies said.
 “And she never got that.”

 Rowan says they never got that training.
 Instead, she says, she was told she no longer “fit the culture” of the team.